Bowling games come in all shapes and sizes.

 It is worth noting that you will need to unlock the majority of the characters, so if you are planning to play this with someone else (instead of against the AI) bear that in mind as it can feel a little clunky to unlock them all in one go.

 The game itself plays very well, with intuitive controls and charming graphics.
-It’s certainly not the most complex sports game on the Nintendo Switch and it’s not the right pick for you if you want something deeply challenging, but it’s lighthearted and silly.
+It’s certainly not the most complex of games and it’s not the right pick for you if you want something deeply challenging, but it’s lighthearted and silly.

 I’m a big fan of the variety of characters in this game, and I was very happy to see that the dating aspect is inclusive and allows for LGBTQ+ couples.